userfrosting/learn/01.basics/02.requirements/01.basic-stack/docs.md

 Components that are sufficiently popular will likely have an active community in chat rooms, discussion forums, IRC, and Q&A sites.
 As much fun as it is to solve everything ourselves, sometimes you really just need to ask for help.
 Hopefully as you learn more about a particular package, you will also start to help others.
 And as we all know, the best way to master a subject is to teach it to someone else.

-Ok, so maybe now you're thinking "but what I end up using a package that's missing a feature that I realize that I need later?"
+Ok, so maybe now you're thinking "but what if I end up using a package that's missing a feature that I realize that I need later?"
 That's where the beauty of the open-source community and the social coding movement come in.
 You can always make your own copy of a package and modify it to suit your needs (this is Github's "fork" feature).

 Of course at this point, the package is no longer a black box.
 You'll have to read through someone else's code in order to be able to modify it.
 But keep in mind that reading your *own* code from a few months prior can be just as difficult as reading someone else's - perhaps even moreso if their code is carefully documented and yours isn't.
 And of course, if you're the type that likes to give back, you can offer to merge your improvements into the main project repository (this is Github's "pull request" feature).